Parent & Child Program

 Nourishing Relationships

 Spaces are limited to keep the setting intimate.
-All families with children ages 6 months to 3.5 years are welcome to participate.
-Please read more below about our two age-based cohorts.
+All families with children ages 18 to 24 months are welcome to participate.
+Enroll today to discover the warmth, simplicity, and soul-nourishing quality of Davis Waldorf School’s Parent & Child program.

 “